gotchoices/MyCHIPs/client/chark/issues/tally_display.md

           - [✅] Used existing Avatar component with correct props (avatar not source)
           - [✅] Added fallback placeholder when images aren't in cache
           - [✅] Maintained digest display for debugging purposes
-      - [ ] Add validation status indicators
+      - [✅] Add validation status indicators
+        - [✅] Implemented key validation indicators for certificate display
+        - [✅] Used existing ValidityIcon component with tooltips
+        - [✅] Added proper message tags (nocert, diffkey, valid)
+        - [✅] Always show public key section with appropriate status indicator
+        - [✅] Made certificate images display as rectangles instead of circles for document context
-      - [ ] Show repair options when applicable
+      - [ ] Show repair options when applicable (Note: repair options added in TallyEditView already, functionality complete)

       - [🔄] Enhance the existing avatar management system with a reusable DigestResource component:
         - [ ] Create a new component that leverages existing Redux infrastructure: